dsymonds/larn/README.md

 Progress
 --------
-I am transliterating one file at a time.
-There's about 4k lines left.
+I have transliterated each original C source file.
-I'm doing the minimal changes required to get it to be valid Go source code as far as gofmt is concerned.
-Some chunks are being stubbed out instead of ported (e.g. loading/saving).
+I have done the minimal changes required to get it to be valid Go source code as far as gofmt is concerned.
+Some chunks have been stubbed out instead of ported (e.g. loading/saving).

 Roadmap
 -------
-After that I will be making sufficient changes to get it to build, linking against github.com/jabb/gocurse/curses, which is the only Go ncurses library I could get to build and work.
+Next I will be making sufficient changes to get it to build, linking against github.com/jabb/gocurse/curses, which is the only Go ncurses library I could get to build and work.